pprobonas/Flight-Simulator/README.md

 ## Graphical interface

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The simulation environment in the graphical interface will be designed as one grid of 30 x 60 columns.
 Each square, represents a point on the simulation map and will consist of 16 x 16 pixels.
-Furthermore, we consider different color depictions for each square based on its altitude.
+Furthermore, we consider different color depictions for each square, based on its altitude.

 <br/>

 ## Basic rules

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The routes of the airplanes to be simulated are described in file "flights_MAPID.txt".
-Once the user selects "Start" from the menu all flights will be checked in order to simulate only those that have a valid description.
-These are routes between different open airports and performed with an airplane type that can take off / land from those airports.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The routes of the airplanes to be simulated are described in the file "flights_MAPID.txt" ([Handling the input](#handling-the-input)).
+First, the user should press the load button and provide as input the name of the world he would like to load.
+The given example has the name "default".
+Once the user selects "Start" from the menu, all flights will be checked in order to simulate only those that have a valid description.
+These are routes between different open airports and performed with an airplane type that can take off and land from those airports.
 Furthermore, the parameters specified for flight velocity, available fuel load and the flight height should not exceed the maximum values ​​for the airplane type as defined above.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Every point of the map corresponds to an area of 20x20 nm (nautical miles).
 Moreover, a 5-second interval corresponds to 1 minute of  real time.

 About the movement of airplanes:
-* Airplanes are moving at the speed of take-off adnd landing, defined by each type, for the first and the last 10 nm of the flight.
+* Airplanes are moving at the speed of take-off and landing, defined by each type, for the first and the last 10 nm of the flight.
 * While at intermediate points, they move steadily at flight speed which is defined in the flight description and which can not exceeds the maximum flight speed defined by the airplane type.
-* We think there is a crash between planes when they are in less than 2 nm and have a difference in their altitudes less than 500 feet.
+* We think there is a crash between airplanes when they are in less than 2 nm and have a difference in their altitudes less than
+500 feet.
 * If an airplane is at the same or lower altitude than the one of it's current position then we consider that the flight has been crashed.